About Interlibrary Loan

 - The due date will be clearly marked on a paper band around the front cover of the book.

-- You may request a renewal of an Interlibrary Loan book by emailing firstname.lastname@example.org at least 3 days before the book is due.
+- You may request a renewal of an Interlibrary Loan book by logging in to your library account at least 3 days before the book is due.
 Once you are logged in, select "My ILL Requests" from the menu with your name on it in the upper right corner of the screen.
 Some books may not be renewable.